Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 2) extravasal compression of the extracranial parts of the vertebral arteries.

-Occlusions more often develop according to the type of thrombosis, less often embolism.
+Occlusions more often develop as a thrombosis, less often as an embolism.
 The main cause of occlusion is atherosclerosis.
-Atherosclerotic plaques in atherosclerosis are more often localized in the orifices of the vertebral arteries, in the area of the bifurcation of the basilar artery, and in the orifices of their branches.
-Decaying, atherosclerotic plaques cause thrombosis.
-Thrombus detached from atherosclerotic plaque, clogs the distal branches of these arteries.
+Atherosclerotic plaques in atherosclerosis are often localized at the mouths of the vertebral arteries, in the area of bifurcation of the basilar artery and at the mouths of their branches.
+As atherosclerotic plaques disintegrate, they become the cause of thrombosis.
+A blood clot that has broken away from atherosclerotic plaque, clogs the distal branches of these arteries.
 The second most important is arterial hypertension.
-It plays a dual role: firstly, it promotes the formation and development of atherosclerotic plaques in the mouths of small penetrating arteries and their embolism (which is facilitated by the characteristics of these arteries) and, secondly, it causes pathological tortuosity of these vessels, changing vascular wall.
-Parietal thrombi are less important in vasculitis: nonspecific aortoarthritis (or pulseless disease or Takayasu's disease) and secondary manifestations in tuberculosis, SLE, syphilis, AIDS, etc. Rarely, emboli in vertebral arteries can get from atheromatous plaques or vegetations on heart valves in diseases hearts, even less often from veins lower extremities And internal organs at congenital pathology heart (non-closure of the foramen ovale).
+It plays a dual role: firstly, it promotes the formation and development of atherosclerotic plaques at the mouths of small penetrating arteries and their embolism (which is facilitated by the characteristics of these arteries) and, secondly, they cause pathological tortuosity of these vessels, changing vascular wall.
+Parietal thrombi are of less importance in vasculitis: nonspecific aortoarthritis (or pulseless disease or Takayasu disease) and secondary manifestations in tuberculosis, SLE, syphilis, AIDS, etc. Rarely, emboli in the vertebral arteries can come from atheromatous plaques or vegetations on the heart valves in diseases hearts, even less often from veins lower limbs And internal organs at congenital pathology heart (non-closure of the foramen ovale).

-With a sharp tilting of the head back the vertebral artery may be strangulated by the posterior margin of the foramen magnum.
-With a lateral displacement of the mouth of the vertebral artery, turning the head can lead to compression of the vertebral artery, often together with the subclavian artery.
+When you suddenly throw your head back the vertebral artery may be strangulated by the posterior edge of the foramen magnum.
+With lateral displacement of the mouth of the vertebral artery, turning the head can lead to compression of the vertebral artery, often together with the subclavian artery.

-The vertebral artery can be elongated and have a "C" and "S" shaped course, go in the form of a loop or have kinks and tortuosity.
-Pathology can be congenital and acquired (with hypertension, age-related changes).
+The vertebral artery can be elongated and have a “C” and “S” shaped course, go in the form of a loop, or have kinks and tortuosities.
+The pathology can be congenital or acquired (with hypertension, age-related changes).

-Cervical osteochondrosis can cause compression of the vertebral artery due to the penetration of lateral and posterolateral osteophytes of the uncovertebral joints into its canal, as well as spasmodic scalenus muscle (scalenus syndrome) in the department before it enters the bone canal.
-Paired intervertebral joints that form back wall canals of the vertebral artery are introduced into the canal with subluxations according to Kovacs (slipping in front of the vertebral body) due to inferiority of the muscular and ligamentous-articular apparatus or trauma to the cervical spine, due to arthrosis with deforming spondyloarthrosis, rheumatoid arthritis, Bechterew's disease.
-Especially often, the vertebral artery is subjected to compression with anomalies of the craniovertebral junction.
-This is the Kimmerle anomaly; an abnormal bone canal instead of a wide and shallow groove of the vertebral artery on the dorsal side of the lateral mass of the atlas; atlas assimilation (CI), i.e. fusion with the base occipital bone; asymmetry or high location of the odontoid process of the epistrophy (CII), basilar impression, i.e. funnel-shaped depression of the hypoplastic margins of the foramen magnum, atlanto-occipital joints and distal parts of the Blumenbach clivus into the cranial cavity and the latter often combined with an anomaly of the CI and CII vertebrae; Arnold-Chiari anomaly, i.e. descent of the tonsils of the cerebellum through the foramen magnum into the upper sections of the spinal canal.
-Prolonged compression of the vertebral arteries contributes to the formation and growth of atherosclerotic plaques.
+Cervical osteochondrosis can cause compression of the vertebral artery due to the penetration of lateral and posterolateral osteophytes of the uncovertebral joints into its canal, as well as by the spasmodic scalene muscle (scalenus syndrome) in the section before it enters the bone canal.
+Paired intervertebral joints forming back wall canal of the vertebral artery are introduced into the canal during subluxations according to Kovacs (slipping in front of the vertebral body) due to inferiority of the muscular and ligamentous-articular apparatus or injury to the cervical spine, due to arthrosis with deforming spondyloarthrosis, rheumatoid arthritis, ankylosing spondylitis.
+The vertebral artery is especially often subject to compression due to anomalies of the craniovertebral junction.
+This is the Kimmerle anomaly, i.e. an abnormal bony canal instead of a wide and shallow groove of the vertebral artery on the dorsal side of the lateral mass of the atlas; assimilation of Atlas (CI), i.e. its fusion with the base occipital bone; asymmetry or high location of the odontoid process of the epistrophy (CII), basilar impression, i.e. funnel-shaped depression of the hypoplastic edges of the foramen magnum, atlanto-occipital joints and distal parts of the Blumenbach clivus into the cranial cavity and the frequent combination of the latter with an anomaly of the CI and CII vertebrae; Arnold-Chiari malformation, i.e. descent of the cerebellar tonsils through the foramen magnum into the upper parts of the spinal canal.
+Long-term compression of the vertebral arteries contributes to the formation and growth of atherosclerotic plaques.

 Clinical picture

-Currently in the diagnosis of VBI the leading place is occupied by ultrasound research methods.
-Doppler ultrasonography (USDG) is based on the Doppler effect: when a sound source moves relative to the receiver, the frequency of the sound perceived by it differs from the frequency of the sound source by an amount directly proportional to the speed of the relative (linear) movement.
-Ultra sound signal from moving blood (erythrocytes) is perceived by the apparatus, which registers LSC (linear velocity of erythrocytes).
-For analysis ultrasound results the asymmetry coefficient of the LCS is derived.
-It is defined as the ratio of the difference in LBF in both vertebral arteries to the smaller LBF in one of them and is expressed as a percentage.
-Normally, it does not exceed 20%.
-The method allows to detect stenosis with a degree of more than 50%.
-Duplex scanning allows you to get an image of the vascular bed with the characteristics of blood flow in it.
-In this case, the ultrasonic signal sent in the direction of the investigated vessel is reflected from the moving erythrocytes.
-The difference between the frequency of the sent and reflected ultrasound waves is the linear velocity of the blood flow.
-By sequentially scanning the area above the vessels with a sensor attached to the sensory arm, data are obtained on the spatial location of the sensor, synchronous with the Doppler signal, which are subjected to computer analysis and, based on them, a map of the studied vascular zone is drawn - a Doppler ultrasonogram.
-It can be either in gray tones or in color if the device has a color Doppler coding program.
+Currently in the diagnosis of VBI The leading place is occupied by ultrasound research methods.
+Ultrasound Doppler ultrasonography (USDG) is based on the Doppler effect: when a sound source moves relative to the receiver, the frequency of the sound perceived by it differs from the frequency of the source sound by an amount directly proportional to the speed of the relative (linear) movement.
+Ultra beep from moving blood (erythrocytes) is perceived by a device that records LSV (linear velocity of erythrocytes).
+For analysis ultrasound results the LSC asymmetry coefficient is displayed.
+It is defined as the ratio of the difference in BFB in both vertebral arteries to the lesser BFB in one of them and is expressed as a percentage.
+Normally it does not exceed 20%.
+The method allows you to detect stenosis with a degree greater than 50%.
+Duplex scanning allows you to obtain an image of the vascular bed with the characteristics of blood flow in it.
+In this case, the ultrasonic signal sent in the direction of the vessel being examined is reflected from moving red blood cells.
+The difference between the frequency of the sent and reflected ultrasound wave is the linear speed of blood flow.
+By sequentially scanning the area above the vessels with a sensor mounted on the sensor arm, data on the spatial location of the sensor is obtained, synchronous with the Doppler signal, which is subjected to computer analysis and on the basis of which a map of the studied vascular zone is drawn - a Doppler ultrasonogram.
+It can be either in gray or color, if the device has a color Doppler coding program.

-Fine spectrogram cerebral vessels has the form of a pulse half-wave lying above the isoline, with a systolic peak and diastolic incisura.
-A change in blood flow leads to a change in the Doppler spectra.
-With stenosis of the artery, the speed of movement in the stenotic area increases in proportion to the degree of stenosis, and at the exit from it, an expansion of the range of velocities and a partially reverse movement of blood are noted.
-Accordingly, on the spectrogram, this looks like a sharp increase in the amplitude of the systolic peak, an expansion of the range of velocities, with a stenosis of 75% or more, the appearance of spectral components below the isoline.
-A complete ultrasound examination includes recording of spectrograms of the main main vessels head: common (OSA), external (NSA), internal (ICA) carotid arteries, right and left vertebral arteries (VA), branches of the ophthalmic (GA) and facial artery.
-The performance of functional compression tests makes it possible to judge the safety of the circle of Willis.
-The sample is considered positive (i.e., the anastomosis is functioning) if there is an increase (or registration) of blood flow.
-Ultrasound examination allows you to explore the extracranial parts of the carotid and vertebral arteries and identify their occlusive lesions and deformation of the vertebral arteries.
+Normal spectrogram cerebral vessels has the form of a pulse half-wave lying above the isoline, with a systolic peak and a diastolic incisura.
+Changes in blood flow lead to changes in Doppler spectra.
+With arterial stenosis, the speed of movement in the stenotic area increases in proportion to the degree of stenosis, and upon exiting it there is an expansion of the speed range and a partially reverse movement of blood.
+Accordingly, on the spectrogram this looks like a sharp increase in the amplitude of the systolic peak, an expansion of the speed range, and with a stenosis of 75% or more, the appearance of spectral components below the isoline.
+A complete ultrasound examination includes recording spectrograms of the main great vessels head: common (CCA), external (ECA), internal (ICA) carotid arteries, right and left vertebral arteries (VA), branches of the ophthalmic artery (OA) and facial artery.
+Performing functional compressor tests allows us to judge the safety of the circle of Willis.
+The test is considered positive (i.e. the anastomosis is functioning) if there is an increase (or registration) of blood flow.
+Doppler ultrasound allows you to examine the extracranial sections of the carotid and vertebral arteries and identify their occlusive lesions and deformation of the vertebral arteries.

-Transcranial dopplerography (TCD or TKDG) is based on the use of lower frequency ultrasound waves that can penetrate the thin part of the skull bones.
-The method allows studying the blood flow in the anterior, middle and posterior cerebral and basilar arteries and assessing intracranial hemodynamics in occlusive lesions of the extracranial arteries, identifying angiospasm in SAH, occlusive lesions of the intracranial arteries, arterial aneurysms, arteriovenous malformations, disorders of the venous circulation of the brain.
-TKD combined with functional tests(compression, orthostatic, with nitroglycerin, with CO2, etc.) allow assessing the state of cerebral hemodynamics and vascular reserves of the brain.
-Ultrasound and TKD study with duplex scanning(and especially enhanced by color duplex coding) make it possible to isolate the vascular wall from the bloodstream, which makes it possible to study the intima-media complex, the nature of an atherosclerotic plaque, and resolve the issue of its embologenicity (homogeneous with low density and heterogeneous with a predominance of structures of low ultrasound density).
-TKD monitoring by fixing sensors on the head in a special helmet makes it possible to detect microemboli in the vessels of the brain, and both the analysis of spectrograms and the sound signal from emboli (“chirping”, “whistling”, “pop” or constant sound) matter.
+Transcranial Doppler (TCD or TCD) is based on the use of lower frequency ultrasound waves that can penetrate the thin part of the skull bones.
+The method allows you to study blood flow in the anterior, middle and posterior cerebral and basilar arteries and evaluate intracranial hemodynamics in occlusive lesions of extracranial arteries, identify vasospasm in SAH, occlusive lesions of intracranial arteries, arterial aneurysms, arteriovenous malformations, and disorders of the venous circulation of the brain.
+TKD in combination with functional tests(compression, orthostatic, with nitroglycerin, with CO2, etc.) allow you to assess the state of cerebral hemodynamics and vascular reserves of the brain.
+Ultrasound Doppler and TCD examination with duplex scanning(and especially enhanced by color duplex coding) make it possible to isolate the vascular wall from the bloodstream, which makes it possible to study the intima-media complex, the nature of the atherosclerotic plaque, and resolve the issue of its embologenicity (homogeneous with low density and heterogeneous with a predominance of structures of low ultrasound density).
+TCD monitoring by fixing sensors on the head in a special helmet makes it possible to detect microemboli in the vessels of the brain, in which both the analysis of spectrograms and the sound signal from the emboli (“chirping”, “whistle”, “pop” or constant sound) are important.

-Thus, the diagnosis of VBN should include an ultrasound study to detect damage to extracranial vessels and be supplemented by TCD to study the state of the vascular reserves of the brain.
-Ultrasound and TCD allow for an objective assessment of the treatment of VBI.
+Thus, the diagnosis of VBI should include an ultrasound examination to identify lesions of extracranial vessels and be supplemented by TCD to study the state of vascular reserves of the brain.
+Doppler ultrasound and TCD also allow for an objective assessment of VBI treatment.

 1. Vilensky B.S.
 Stroke. - St. Petersburg, 1990.

-2. Differential Diagnosis nervous diseases./ Ed.
+2. Differential diagnosis nervous diseases./ Ed.
 G.A.
 Akimova and M.M.
-The same guide for doctors. - St. Petersburg: Hippocrates, 2001.
+Same Guide for Doctors. - St. Petersburg: Hippocrates, 2001.

-3. Neurological journal №3,2001.
-IN AND.
+3. Neurological journal No. 3, 2001.
+V.I.
 Skvortsova.
 Ischemic stroke: pathogenesis of ischemia, therapeutic approaches.

 5. Nervous diseases./ Ed.
 M.N.
-Puzin.
-Tutorial for students of the system of postgraduate education - M.: Medicine, 2002.
+Puzina.
+Tutorial for students of the postgraduate education system - M.: Medicine, 2002.

 6. Troshin V.D.
 Vascular diseases nervous system.
 Early diagnosis, treatment, prevention.
 Guide for doctors. - N. Novgorod, 1992.

 7. Troshin V.M., Kravtsov Yu.I.
 Diseases of the nervous system in children.
-Guide for doctors and students, v.2 - N. Novgorod: Sarpi, 1993.
+Guide for doctors and students, vol. 2 - N. Novgorod: Sarpi, 1993.

 CATEGORIES